 20. Dance All Night

 People in Lima definitely know how to have a good time.
 No matter what night of the week it is, there’s something fun going on in this bustling city of 10 million.
-Indulging in the nightlife a must when travelling to the Peruvian capital.
+Indulging in the nightlife is a must when traveling to the Peruvian capital.